Federico77z/aScan/README.md

 PV		allele-specific expression p-value as computed by aScan.

-FDR		False Discovery Rate associated to PV.
+FDR		False Discovery Rate associated to the allele-specific expression p-value.

 Genes are sorted by ascending p-value.
-Only genes/transcripts overlapping at least one heterozygous substitution are reported in the output.
+Only genes/transcripts overlapping with at least one heterozygous substitution are reported in the output.

+Genes with an associated FDR lower than an arbitrary threshold (usually 0.01 or 0.05) can be considered as showing a genuine allele-specific expression bias.